 Integrating traditional healing with modern health care systems

 Hospitals and community clinics are increasingly creating shared spaces where cultural practice and medical care meet.
-This shift supports whole-person approaches that respect story, family, and place.
+When done with community leadership and clear protocols, this shift supports whole-person approaches that acknowledge story, family, Country, and clinical needs.

 Complementary care in practice: hospitals recognizing healers and ceremonies

-Some Australian health services now allow ceremonies and visits from cultural healers within hospital settings.
-These pathways let patients use traditional practice alongside clinical treatment.
+Some Australian health services now allow ceremonies and visits from cultural healers in hospital settings under agreed protocols.
+These arrangements let patients draw on traditional healing and clinical treatment together, provided cultural safety, consent, and infection-control measures are observed.

 From prevention to treatment: aligning bio-psycho-socio-spiritual care